 There are advantages to having a small-sized property manager.
 In this article, we will discuss why you should choose a large property manager.
 When we started this business we had a big dream of driving around Birmingham and seeing evernest signs all over the place.

-We thought the more signs we could get in yards, the more tenants and owners we would attract.
+We thought the more signs we could get in yards, the more residents and owners we would attract.

-Now that we manage almost 2,000 houses in six cities, we worry that tenants and owners may be turned off that we are somehow “too big”.
+Now that we manage almost 2,000 houses in six cities, we worry that residents and owners may be turned off that we are somehow “too big”.

 While there is validity to the argument that there are certain benefits smaller property management companies can offer their clients.